psvenk/AgendaCreator/README.md

 # AgendaCreator

-## License
+AgendaCreator is free/libre and open-source software: you can redistribute it and/or modify it under the terms of the Apache License, Version 2.0 or any later version, or the Mozilla Public License, Version 2.0 or any later version.
-AgendaCreator is free/libre and open-source software: you can redistribute it and/or modify it under the terms of the MIT/Expat License.
-You should have received a copy of the MIT/Expat License along with AgendaCreator (in file `COPYING`).
-If not, see <https://spdx.org/licenses/MIT.html>.
+See file `COPYING` for more details.

-`SPDX-License-Identifier: MIT`
+`SPDX-License-Identifier: Apache-2.0+ OR MPL-2.0+`